 With the release of FCC NPRM 19-129 (E.T.
 Docket 19-138), the United States Federal Communications Commission has requested comments and reply comments regarding assessing the 5.9 GHz band rules and proposing appropriate changes to ensure the spectrum supports its highest and best use.
 The Commission proposes to: “… continue to dedicate spectrum — the upper 30 megahertz portion of the band — for transportation and vehicle safety purposes, while repurposing the remaining lower 45 megahertz part of the band for unlicensed operations to support high-throughput broadband applications.”

-In the following pages, IEEE 802 will address several key points made by commenters as they relate to the Dedicated Short-Range Communication (DSRC), as specified in IEEE Std 802.11p-2010 amendment, now incorporated into IEEE Std 802.11-2016, for V2X (Vehicle-to-everything) communications, and make recommendations for Commission’s consideration.
+In the following pages, IEEE 802 will address several key points made by commenters as they relate to the Dedicated Short-Range Communication (DSRC), as specified in IEEE Std 802.11p-2010 amendment for 5.9 GHz operations, now incorporated into IEEE Std 802.11-2016, for V2X (Vehicle-to-everything) communications, and make recommendations for the Commission’s consideration.
 Key highlights are:

-(1) DSRC is not outdated or inferior compared to LTE V2X (C-V2X as specified in 3GPP Rel.
+(1) DSRC is neither outdated nor inferior compared to LTE V2X (C-V2X as specified in 3GPP Rel.
 14).
 Several field tests have shown that DSRC can outperform LTE V2X on the physical layer, while the medium access layer of DSRC can provide lower latency for messages generated at unforeseen time instances, for example in emergency braking events.

 (2) DSRC has been and continues to be deployed in over a hundred sites around the US.
 Thousands of vehicles are outfitted with DSRC onboard units, all successfully executing ITS safety and efficiency services.